igorbrigadir/ishkurs-guide-dataset/guide.md

 Is anyone even surprised that this kind of stuff would come from Japan?
 That whole country is like Bizarro world.
 They do everything we do, just in a really strange way.
 It reminds me of that scene in "Who Framed Roger Rabbit" where they go near Toontown, and you can see clouds of smoke and yelling and fighting and all sorts of haywire shit happening above the horizon to signify the complete and total lunacy of the place.
 Japan is just like that.
 The whole world continuously scratches its head at the far east, then sits back and watches to see what wacky thing the Japanese will do next.
 I mean, I'm sure the culture is swell once you get past all the incest and pedophilia and giant robots and all, but after that--huh?
 Japan is super crazy place, 100 PERCENT!
 Note: there's actually two forms of Jpop.
 The faster kind which gives the hardiest Dance Dance Revolution masters a run for their money, which is indistinguishable from Eurobeat, and the more bubblegum kind, called Shibuya-kei.
 You can tell which is which.

-## Nu Italo
+## Nu Italo: Nu Italo Disco
-*aka:  Nu Italo Disco* in the Europop group, emerged in 90s
+*aka:  Nu Italo* in the Europop group, emerged in 90s

 Not really an upgrade of 80s Italo Disco, but its made in the same place, so I guess the name is appropriate.
 Slower, thicker beat than Eurodance, but its signifying and most addictive feature is the VOCODERS!!
 Love those lovely, oscillating vocoders!
 You can never have enough vocoders.
 Hell, the whole reason why most of the songs don't have any actual lyrics but just nonsense human melodies (la da bee dee doo da lee da) is because they sound so cool with vocoders.
 Rediscovered by Daft Punk legend Thomas Bangalter (the purveyor of everything 80s), used lavishly by everyone in his wake.
 This genre has had one monster hit: Eiffel 65's "Blue", but just because it's way overplayed doesn't mean you should discount the entire genre.
 There's some wicked-ass stuff here.